AlejandroBryan/alejandrobryan/works/meet.md

 The objective was to create the Meet platform, enabling effortless discovery and engagement with local events.
 A user-friendly interface was developed to facilitate easy event searches and access to detailed information.

-## Process:
+## Process

-{:.strong\_\_helper}

-> **Client Side:**
+**Client Side:**

-> The front end was developed by us using React, focusing on creating a responsive and visually appealing interface.
+The front end was developed by us using React, focusing on creating a responsive and visually appealing interface.
 City-based event searching functionality was implemented, with data being fetched from the Google Calendar API, and PWA features were incorporated for offline access.

-{:.strong\_\_helper}

-> **Backend:**
+**Backend:**

-> AWS Lambda was employed by us to establish a scalable and cost-effective backend, with serverless functions designed to fetch event data responsively.
+AWS Lambda was employed by us to establish a scalable and cost-effective backend, with serverless functions designed to fetch event data responsively.

 #### Why serverless functions?

-> Serverless: No backend maintenance, easy to scale, always available, no cost for idle time.
+Serverless: No backend maintenance, easy to scale, always available, no cost for idle time.

 {% include stacks-code.html %}

-> Feel you free to have a look to source code {% include source-code.html %}
+Feel you free to have a look to source code {% include source-code.html %}.

 ### Below is an overview of key functionalities and page views available in the Meet application:

 {% include image-gallery.html %}

 ##### Retrospective
 The completion of the Meet project demonstrated the potential of serverless architecture, PWA, and SPA design.
 The TDD approach ensured the reliability of the code, resulting in a platform that effectively combined user-centric design with advanced technology.
+{:.blockquote .mb__3}
 <div class="row">

  <div class="col__3 r-card danger">